Vita0818/Outposts/FORGIS_TASK.md

 Do not add placeholder references to unrelated products.

-## Android implementation expectations
+## HarmonyOS implementation expectations

-Build a first-pass Android app under Kikaria-Android that includes:
+Build a first-pass HarmonyOS app under Kikaria-HarmonyOS that includes:

-1. A runnable Android project layout.
+1. A runnable HarmonyOS project layout.

-2. A main activity.
+2. A main EntryAbility.

-3. A Compose-based application shell.
+3. An ArkUI-based application shell.

 4. A home screen reflecting Kikaria's memorization product direction.

-5. Basic data models for knowledge items, presets, important collection, mastered items, and review state, based on the source repository inspection.
+5. Basic ArkTS data models for knowledge items, presets, important collection, mastered items, and review state, based on the source repository inspection.

 6. A simple local sample preset so the app can launch and display content without network access.